abdfaizaan/mslearn-openai/Instructions/Labs/06-use-own-data.md

 1. Update the configuration values to include:
     - The  **endpoint** and a **key** from the Azure OpenAI resource you created (Which you copied in the previous task).
 Alternatively, it is available on the **Keys and Endpoint** page for your Azure OpenAI resource in the Azure portal.
     - The **deployment name** you specified for your model deployment (available in the **Deployments** page in Azure AI Foundry portal that is **my-gpt-model**).
-    - The endpoint for your AI search service (Which you copied in the previous task; alternatively, it is available in the **Url** value on the overview page for your AI search resource in the Azure portal).
+    - The endpoint for your AI search service (Which you copied in the previous task; alternatively, it is available in the **URL** value on the overview page for your AI search resource in the Azure portal).
     - A **key** for your search resource (available in the **Keys** page for your AI search resource in the Azure portal - you can use either of the admin keys)
     - The name of the search index (which should be `margiestravel`).